UK MPs Report Finds Brexit Burdening Businesses - UrduPoint

 It was part of a minor reshuffle of his ministers.

-The delay has been attributed to several factors, including the UK government implementing further customs controls at the start of January.
+The delay has been attributed to several factors, including the new implementation of further customs controls.

 It prompted a leading UK freight lobby group to urge the British and French governments to hold talks to ease the backups at Channel ports.